Ian81-dev/fccprojects/README.md

 # fccprojects
-A list of projects created from learning on fcc
+A list of projects created from learning on fcc, ranging from normal to final projects.
+Will be updated from time to time.